seinoxygen/wp-github/readme.txt

 = 1.2 =
 * New: Custom styles.
+* New: List all issues and commits from all public repositories

 = 1.1 =
 * New: Added "clear cache" and "cache time" functionality in settings page.